This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you. Last reviewed: July 2026.

-We’ve reviewed every mainstream combi boiler sold in the UK in 2026, scoring each one with our HeatScore system across build quality, warranty, performance, smart features and value.
-This guide pulls the results together into a single ranked shortlist, so you can skip the 13 individual reviews and go straight to the boiler that fits your home, budget and how long you plan to stay.
+We’ve reviewed the mainstream combi boilers sold in the UK in 2026, scoring each one with our HeatScore system across build quality, warranty, performance, smart features and value.
+This guide pulls the results together into a single ranked shortlist, so you can skip the individual reviews and go straight to the boiler that fits your home, budget and how long you plan to stay.

 There’s no single “best” combi boiler for everyone.
 The right pick depends on your home size, your budget, how long you’ll own the boiler, and whether you care about UK manufacturing or smart thermostat integration.
 Below we name a clear winner in each of those categories, explain the reasoning, and link through to the full review for each.
-Every boiler here is available through Heatable and BOXT for fixed-price online installation.
+Every boiler here is available through Heatable for fixed-price online installation, and the Worcester, Vaillant, Viessmann and Alpha picks are available through iHeat too.

 Heatable quote